Viplav1996/demo_react_proj/README.md

 automatic upgradation of files and its tool, when any changese are sensed in the data

 ntoifications and independent working of components

+making buttons work for adding and removing data from the wishlist